-The designation and invocation of this "complete code" will be terminated by a different sequence ESC I F_2 (to be assigned by CCITT or the ISO Registration Authority or standardized by ISO) or by the designation and invocation of any other "complete code".
+The designation and invocation of this "complete code" will be terminated by a different sequence ESC 2/5 4/0 or by the designation and invocation of any other "complete code".

-4.3.1.3 There are four G-sets and two C-sets that are designated at any one time; that is, any one of the four tables G0, G1, G2, or G3 could be invoked into the in-use table by an invocation sequence.
+4.3.1.3 There are four G-sets and two C-sets that are designated at any one time; that is, any one of the four tables G0, G1, G2 or G3 could be invoked into the in-use table by an invocation sequence.
 Invocation sequences may be either locking or nonlocking.
-The G0, G1, G2, and G3 sets act as slots into which code sets from the G-set repertory of meanings may be designated.
+The G0, G1, G2 and G3 sets act as slots into which code sets from the G-set repertory of meanings may be designated.
 In the default state G0 contains the primary character set, G1 the PDI set, G2 the supplementary character set, and G3 the mosaic set.
 A designation sequence is used to establish a new meaning to a code set slot.